Giminosk/Image-inpainting/REPORT.md

 - Peak signal-to-noise ratio [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio)

-The best results were obtained using ***PSNR*** loss function.
+The best results were obtained using ***SSIM*** loss function.
 Therefore, it was used for all further computations.

 ### Architecture 1 - Simple Autoencoder